Piyushkamboj/Devops_assignment/README.md

 Multiple Web Server replicas, preferably in different machines, should be deployed (take a look at kubernetes [`PodAntiAffinity`](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/)).
 The service will serve a simple message.

 ## The assignment

-####You are required to setup and conﬁgure ELB, NGNIX, Kubernetes Cluster, and proper CI/CD!
+You are required to setup and conﬁgure ELB, NGNIX, Kubernetes Cluster, and proper CI/CD!

 You're free to choose which CI/CD platform to use, we suggest GitLab with GitLab runner.
 You're free to come up with your own ﬂow for the CI/CD.
 There are a couple of requirements though:

 - Deploying an app to "production" should involve a manual action (big red button, slack message etc.)
 - Developers should be able to rollback a deployment.
-- The CI/CD pipeline should register the web-server to the ingress controller to be available externally with a URL (something.trials.viriciti.com).
+- The CI/CD pipeline should register the web-server to the ingress controller to be available externally with a URL (something.something.com).
 - Multiple feature branches should be able to live alongside each other in the cluster (and be accessible via different URLs).

 ### Pointers